junyuelin/UCSD-MentalHealth-Bot/index.md

 focused chatbot that connects students to relevant mental health resources on campus.
 The large language model (LLM) our application uses is fed UCSD-specific information through a framework called Retrieval-Augmented Generation (RAG).
-Additionally, guardrails are implemented to prevent hal- lucinations and detect emergency crisis behavior among users.
+Additionally, guardrails are implemented to prevent hallucinations and detect emergency crisis behavior among users.

 # Introduction